pbeukema/LabHacks/readme.md

 * [Rob Kass](http://www.stat.cmu.edu/~kass/), CMU statistics faculty, has written [Ten Simple Rules for Effective Statistical Practice](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961).
 They are extremely useful.

+* Know what the chris rock effect is in statistics?
+Expand your statistical lexicon [here](http://andrewgelman.com/2009/05/24/handy_statistic/).

 * Are you still not using hierarchical Bayes?
 Everything is a trivial case of hierarchical Bayesian inference.
 Thomas Wiecki will show you the [way](http://twiecki.github.io/blog/2017/02/08/bayesian-hierchical-non-centered/).

 * Frequent [datatau](http://www.datatau.com/) for interesting news on data analysis